-When Microsoft rolls out Windows 10 feature updates, they do it in phases.
+When Microsoft rolls out Windows 11/10 feature updates, they do it in phases.
 It means that they are not available to everyone right away.
-While it is possible to force update Windows 10, you should understand a few things.
-The rollout depends on many criteria depending on how many devices were successfully tested, driver compatibility confirmation from OEM, and hardware requirement.
+While it is possible to force update Windows 11 or Windows 10, you should understand a few things.
+The rollout depends on many criteria depending on how many devices were successfully tested, driver compatibility confirmation from OEM, and hardware requirements.

 There are two possibilities.
 One that your computer is eligible, and there is only a delay of one or two days or maybe a few hours.
 Secondly, there is an issue.
-However, since you have made up your mind to update now, let’s find out how to force update.
+However, since you have decided to update now, let’s find out how to force update.

 Next, clear the Software distribution folder which is available at C:\Windows\SoftwareDistribution\Download.
 It is best that you rename it to something else.